semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ---
 slug: semgrep-pro-vs-oss
 append_help_link: true
-title: Semgrep AppSec Platform versus Semgrep OSS
+title: Semgrep AppSec Platform versus Community Edition
 hide_title: true
-description: "Learn about the features and differences of Semgrep AppSec Platform and Semgrep OSS."
+description: "Learn about the features and differences of Semgrep AppSec Platform and Community Edition."
 tags:
   - Support
   - Semgrep AppSec Platform
+  - Semgrep Community Edition
 ---

 import Link from '@docusaurus/Link'

-# Semgrep AppSec Platform versus Semgrep OSS
+# Semgrep AppSec Platform versus Semgrep Community Edition

-You can use Semgrep AppSec Platform or Semgrep OSS to scan your code for security issues, bugs, and compliance to coding standards.
+You can use **Semgrep AppSec Platform (Semgrep)** or **Semgrep Community Edition (Semgrep CE)** to scan your code for security issues, bugs, and compliance to coding standards.
 However, there are key differences between the two offerings.

 :::tip
 Refer to the [appendix](#appendix) to skim all features of both offerings.